Preston-Landers/Prompt-Like-A-Pro/README.md

 - **Zero-shot Learning**: The ability of a model to perform a task without explicit training on that task.

+- **Overfitting**: When a model performs well on training data but fails to generalize to new data.

 - **Temperature**: A parameter that controls the randomness of the model's output.
 Generally on a scale of 0.0 to 1.0, a temperature of 0 will produce close to deterministic (and often boring or less useful) outputs for a given